Jean Harris: Killing

 In late winter 1980, Madeira students were preparing to leave for their break when some staged a "sit-in" protest that denounced the educators and headmistress of Madeira.
 Harris was troubled by the actions of the students.
 On the evening of March 9, Madeira faculty members noted she seemed despondent and distant.
 It was later learned that she was physically addicted to one of her prescriptions, unknowingly at the time.

 On March 10, 1980, Harris made a five-hour, 264-mile drive from the Madeira School in Virginia to Herman Tarnower's home in Purchase, New York, with a .32 caliber revolver in her possession.
 She later stated that she had planned to commit suicide after talking in person with Tarnower one last time.
 When she arrived at the house, she noticed Tryforos' lingerie in the bedroom.
 An argument ensued, and Tarnower allegedly said to her, "Jesus, Jean, you're crazy!
 Get out of here!"
 According to Harris a struggle over the gun ensued when Harris told Tarnower she was going to kill herself.
 Prosecutors disputed her claim, noting that she had placed extra ammunition in her pocket before confronting Tarnower.
 Harris shot Tarnower four times at close range.
 She later reported that she tried phoning for help from the upstairs bedroom, but that phone was not working.
 She left in her car to get help not knowing Tarnower's housekeeper had already phoned the police after hearing the gunshots.
 Harris saw police cars driving past her, headed in the direction of Tarnower's home.
 She turned her car around and followed the police cars back to his home.
 She was ultimately arrested and booked for second-degree murder.
-She pled not guilty, insisting that the shooting was an accident in that the gun had gone off accidentally and repeatedly while Tarnower tried to wrest it away from her.
+She pled not guilty, insisting that the shooting was an accident in that the gun had gone off accidentally and repeatedly while Tarnower tried to wrestle it away from her.